 2. Has not attended a SD CAMFT member event which includes members only or offers a discount for members

-Please email the Membership Chair to request a refund.
+Please email the Membership Chair at email@example.com to request a refund.